Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Computing spectral measures from trajectory data

-where we performed a change of variables and used Fubini's theorem.
+where the last equality follows from a change of variables.
 Therefore, there is slow weak convergence of $\nu_{g,N}$ to $\nu_g$ as $N\rightarrow \infty$, providing us with an algorithm for ensuring~\eqref{def:wk_conv} with $\epsilon=1/N$. \cref{alg:spec_meas_poly} summarizes our computational framework for recovering a smoothed version of $\nu_g$ from autocorrelations of the trajectory data.

 Other filter functions can provide a faster rate of convergence than $\varphi_{\rm hat}(x) = 1-|x|$, including the cosine and fourth-order filters~\cite{vandeven1991family,gottlieb1997gibbs}:

 For the recovery of measures, we find that a particularly good choice is